msekoranja/pvDS/README.md

 Each `RTPSPaticipant` communicate with more that one topic.
 A topic is identified with globally unique ID (GUID).
 The GUID is composed of the `RTPSPaticipant` GUID (as prefix) and topic ID (as postfix).
 If a participant wants to sent (push, publish) data to the topic it must create an `RTPSWriter` instance.
 And in order to receive (pull, subscribe) messages from the topic it needs to create an  `RTPSReader` instance. `RTPSWriter` instance determines whether the topic supports reliable QoS or not (i.e. whether the writer waits for all the readers to acknowldege the reception of the messages).
 A message is available for resend (in case one reader missed an UDP message) until it gets overriden by the newer message by the writer.
 A size of the (re)send buffer on the writer side is configurable. `RTPSReader` needs to know the GUID of the topic to subscribe to.

 pvDS sends only array of bytes as data.
-This means that does not specifies the data serialization protocol.
+This means that does not specify the data serialization protocol.
 It is up to the programmer to take care of that or to develop a framework on top of the pvDS.

 # Code Example